 8. Window shades

 Shades have two purpose.
 One is for privacy and another for cold weather.
-We made DIY foil shades that is cut to the shape of all the windows.
+We bought a roll of reflectix double side foil insulation and cut it to size of our vehicle windows.
 Its been very helpful to keep us cozy and helps insulating while we sleep in our car below 0 deg.

 10. Other car camping essentials :